onlinehub0808/-smart-contract-best-practices/README.md

 #### Don't make control flow assumptions after external calls

 Whether using *raw calls* or *contract calls*, assume that malicious code will execute if `ExternalContract` is untrusted.
 Even if `ExternalContract` is not malicious, malicious code can be executed by any contracts *it* calls.
 One particular danger is malicious code may hijack the control flow, leading to race conditions.
-(See [Race Conditions](https://github.com/ConsenSys/smart-contract-best-practices/blob/master/smart-contracts.md#race-conditions) for a much fuller discussion of this problem).
+(See [Race Conditions](https://github.com/ConsenSys/smart-contract-best-practices/blob/master/smart-contracts.md#race-conditions) for a fuller discussion of this problem).

 <a name="favor-pull-over-push-payments"></a>